a6m1n0/Alx_Portfolio_Project/README.md

 - **Automatic Tallying**: After an election ends, the system calculates and displays results.
 - **Access Control**: Results can be displayed publicly or restricted to certain roles.

-### Audit Log

-- **Activity Logging**: Maintains an audit log of all activities such as user logins, votes cast, and election management for transparency and security.

 ## Tech Stack